ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 In general, different RSs can be associated with different authorization servers, even if the RSs are members of the same OSCORE group.
 However, assuming proper configurations and trust relationships, it is possible for multiple RSs associated with the same AS to be part of a single audience (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
 In such a case, the client can request a single access token intended for the group-audience, hence to all the RSs included therein.
 A particular group-audience might be defined as including all the RSs in the OSCORE group.

 In the access token request to the AS, the client MUST include the Group Identifier of the OSCORE group, as well as its own Sender ID and authentication credential used in that group.
-The AS MUST include these pieces of information in the access token.
+The AS MUST include these pieces of information in the access token issued for the client.

 In the access token request, the client can also include a proof-of-possession (PoP) evidence to prove possession of the private key corresponding to its own authentication credential to the AS.
 The PoP evidence is computed over a PoP input uniquely related to the secure communication association between the client and the AS.
 Including the PoP evidence is OPTIONAL under particular circumstances and is REQUIRED otherwise (see {{sec-c-as-token-endpoint}}).

-If the request from the client is granted, then the AS can send back the issued access token in the access token response to the client, or instead upload the access token directly to the RS as per the Short Distribution Chain (SDC) workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
+If the request from the client is granted, then the AS can include the issued access token in the access token response to the client, or instead upload the access token directly to the RS as per the Short Distribution Chain (SDC) workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
 This document focuses on the former option (also shown in the example in {{fig-protocol-overview}}), while the latter option is not detailed further here.

 The access token request and response exchanged between the client and the AS MUST be confidentiality-protected and MUST ensure authenticity.
 In this profile, it is RECOMMENDED to use OSCORE {{RFC8613}} between the client and the AS, to reduce the number of libraries that the client has to support.
 Other protocols fulfilling the security requirements defined in {{Sections 5 and 6 of RFC9200}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.

 ## Access Token Uploading ## {#sec-protocol-overview-token-posting}

-After having retrieved the access token from the AS, the client uploads the access token to the RS, by sending a POST request to the authz-info endpoint and using the mechanisms specified in {{Section 5.10 of RFC9200}}.
+After having obtained the access token from the AS, the client uploads the access token to the RS, by sending a POST request to the authz-info endpoint and using the mechanisms specified in {{Section 5.10 of RFC9200}}.
 When using this profile, the communication that C has with the authz-info endpoint is not protected.

+Editor's note: the above will have to be updated, once defined the dynamic update of access rights ({{sec-as-update-access-rights}} and {{sec-rs-update-access-rights}}), in which case the access token is intended to be uploaded by means of a protected request to the authz-info endpoint.

 If the access token is valid, the RS replies to the POST request with a 2.01 (Created) response.
 Also, the RS associates the received access token with the Group OSCORE Security Context identified by the Group Identifier that is specified in the access token (see {{Section 2.1.3 of I-D.ietf-core-oscore-groupcomm}}).
 In practice, the RS maintains a collection of Security Contexts with associated authorization information, for all the clients that it is currently communicating with.
 The authorization information is a policy that is used as input when processing requests from those clients.

-Finally, the RS stores the association between i) the authorization information from the access token; and ii) the Group Identifier of the OSCORE group together with the Sender ID and the authentication credential of the client in that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
+After that, the RS stores the association between i) the authorization information from the access token; and ii) the Group Identifier of the OSCORE group together with the Sender ID and the authentication credential of the client in that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
 This binds the access token to the Group OSCORE Security Context of the OSCORE group.

 Finally, when the client communicates with the RS using the Group OSCORE Security Context, the RS verifies that the client is a legitimate member of the OSCORE group and especially the exact group member with the same Sender ID associated with the access token.
 This occurs when verifying a request protected with Group OSCORE, since the request includes the client's Sender ID and either it embeds a signature computed also over that Sender ID (if protected with the group mode), or it is protected by means of pairwise symmetric keying material derived from the asymmetric keys of the two peers (if protected with the pairwise mode).